Agnotology: Origins

-In 2004, Londa Schiebinger claimed that agnotology questions why humans do not know important information and that it could be an "outcome of cultural and political struggle".
+In 2004, Londa Schiebinger, an historian and the then new director of the Institute for Research on Women and Gender (IRWG), argued that agnotology questions why humans do not know important information and that it could be an "outcome of cultural and political struggle".
 In 2004, Schiebinger offered a more precise definition in a paper on 18th-century voyages of scientific discovery and gender relations, and contrasted it with epistemology, the theory of knowledge, saying that the latter questions how humans know while the former questions why humans do not know: "Ignorance is often not merely the absence of knowledge but an outcome of cultural and political struggle."
 Proctor co-organized events with Schiebinger, his wife and fellow professor of science history.
-In 2008, they published an anthology entitled Agnotology: The Making and Unmaking of Ignorance, which "provides a new theoretical perspective to broaden traditional questions about 'how we know' to ask: Why don't we know what we don't know?"
+In 2008, they published an anthology entitled Agnotology: The Making and Unmaking of Ignorance which "provides a new theoretical perspective to broaden traditional questions about 'how we know' to ask: Why don't we know what we don't know?"
 They locate agnotology within the field of epistemology.

 Examples

 Proctor offers some examples where agnotology may explain instances of unnatural ignorance.
 These include the lack of Nakba education in the United States and the obscurity of Penn State's official ties to the United States Marine Corps.
 The fossil fuel industry used agnotological techniques in its campaign against the scientific consensus on climate change.
 It became the focus of the 2010 book Merchants of Doubt by Naomi Oreskes and Erik M. Conway.
 Oil companies paid teams of scientists to downplay its effects.

 Michael Betancourt used agnotology in a critical assessment of political economy in a 2010 article and book.
 His analysis focused on the housing bubble as well as the 1980 to 2008 period.
 Betancourt argued that this political economy should be termed "agnotologic capitalism", claiming that the systematic production and maintenance of ignorance enabled a "bubble economy" that allowed the economy to function.
 In his view, the role of affective labor is to create/maintain agnotologic views that enable the maintenance of the capitalist status quo.
 This is done by proffering counters to every fact, creating contention and confusion that is difficult to resolve.
 This confusion reduces dissent by deenergizing its motivating alienation and thus its potential to address weaknesses that may trigger collapse.